ExpressionEngine/ExpressionEngine/README.rst

       parameter, then you should reconsider the test case or the code it is testing.
-- If you're stubbing a lot, take a step back and consider if you can decouple your class more cleanly
+- If you're stubbing a lot, take a step back and consider if you can decouple your class more cleanly.

 Example of a class to test: